By Louise Misiewicz

 Have you overpaid Stamp Duty Land Tax (SDLT) when buying a property?

-It is astonishing to see how many conveyance solicitors up and down the country are getting the SDLT calculations incorrectly.
+It is astonishing to see how many conveyance solicitors up and down the country are getting the SDLT calculations incorrectly, leading to overpaid stamp duty.

 I recently had a phone call with a new client who wished to talk about tax structures for their portfolio.
 We got onto the subject of a newly-purchased property that was a flat above a shop.